Mikael-Helin/FE22_Casino/version_0.0.2/ReadMe.md

 Step 4.
 Feel free to merge your solved issue into the main branch.

-# Example:
+## Example:

 Step 1.
 Mikael - says "I want a padded border around the input field for name in register.html".

-Step2.
+Step 2.
 John - Creates a new branch, adds the requested border in register.html.

 Step 3 and 4.
 Mikael - finds the solution by John fixed, then Mikael merges Johns branch into the main branch.